-Complementing the Ninja H2's incredible engine and chassis performance, advanced electronics work behind the scenes to provide rider support.
+Complementing the Ninja H2R's incredible engine and chassis performance, advanced electronics work behind the scenes to provide rider support.
 Depending on rider preference, many of the systems may be turned off.
-And while the high-performance engine was designed to be accommodating even without the benefit of electronic assistance, when electing to fully experience the Ninja H2's intense acceleration or highspeed potential, these systems are available to provide an extra degree of rider reassurance.
+And while the over 300 PS engine was designed to be accommodating even without the benefit of electronic assistance, when electing to fully experience the Ninja H2R's intense acceleration or ultra-high speed potential, these systems are available to provide an extra degree of rider reassurance.